First of all, you define the project name and project key (a human-friendly identifier that will uniquely identify your project).

 Default practices are well suited for getting started, let’s keep them for the moment.

 Finally, you can define the lifecycle and to start the first release.
 By default, sprints last 2 weeks (14 days).
 If you check the box Create the first release and its sprints.
-The wizard will suggest that the first sprint start the day of the project creation; by changing this date, you can define a period before the sprints start, frequently called sprint zero.
+The wizard will suggest that the first sprint start the day of the project creation.
 A release is planned, with a default duration of 3 months, starting the day of the project creation too.
-You can also add a vision to the project.
+You can also define the vision of the release, which is what the product should look like at the end of the release.

 After this last step, the project creation is done.
 Let’s give a look at the result!